Men's skirts: Revival

-In the 1960s, there was a widespread reaction against the accepted North American and European conventions of ”male and female dresses”.
+In the 1960s, there was a widespread reaction against the accepted North American and European conventions of "male and female dresses".
 This unisex fashion movement aimed to eliminate the sartorial differences between men and women.
 In practice, it usually meant that women would wear male dresses, i.e. shirts and trousers.
 Men rarely went as far in the adoption of traditionally female dress modes.

 Some exceptions were the costumes of pop musicians.
-Mick Jagger of the Rolling Stones wore a white dress over white trousers for their 1969 Stones in the Park Concert, while David Bowie appeared in a patterned silk dress on the cover of his 1971 album 'The Man who sold the World'.
+Mick Jagger of the Rolling Stones wore a white dress over white trousers for their 1969 Stones in the Park concert, while David Bowie appeared in a patterned silk dress on the cover of his 1971 album The Man Who Sold the World.
 Both men, particularly Bowie, experimented with androgynous fashion styles throughout the 1970s.

-However, the furthest most men went in the 1960's in adopting feminine attire were velvet trousers, flowered or frilled shirts, ties, and long hair.
+However, the furthest most men went in the 1960s in adopting feminine attire were velvet trousers, flowered or frilled shirts, ties, and long hair.

-In the 1970s, David Hall, a former research engineer at the Stanford Research Institute (SRI), actively promoted the use of skirts for men, appearing on both The Tonight Show Starring Johnny Carson and the Phil Donahue Show.
+In the 1970s, David Hall, a former research engineer at the Stanford Research Institute (SRI), actively promoted the use of skirts for men, appearing on both The Tonight Show Starring Johnny Carson and The Phil Donahue Show.
 In addition, he was featured in many articles at the time.
 In his essay "Skirts for Men: the advantages and disadvantages of various forms of bodily covering", he opined that men should wear skirts for both symbolic and practical reasons.
 Symbolically, wearing skirts would allow men to take on desirable female characteristics.
 In practical terms, skirts, he suggested, do not chafe around the groin, and they are more suited to warm climates.

-In the early 1980's Boy George of successful pop group Culture Club brought androgynous dressing to a wide audience, wearing long skirts or dresses, makeup and long hair.
+In the early 1980s, Boy George, lead vocalist of the British pop group Culture Club, brought androgynous dressing to a wide audience, wearing long skirts or dresses, makeup and long hair.